The U.S. Nursing Shortage

 At the same time, a report in the American Journal of Nursing found that insufficient staffing has resulted in overworked, stressed, and dissatisfied nurses, causing 13 percent to change jobs within a year and 37 percent to report that they “feel ready to change jobs.”

-International Recruitment: A Nursing Shortage Solution
+A Nursing Shortage Solution

-U.S. health employers facing nursing shortages can turn to international recruitment as a long-term solution.
+Hospitals and healthcare facilities facing nursing shortages can turn to international recruitment as a long-term solution.
 This method for filling job vacancies was common practice in the early 2000s, but delays in visa processing starting in 2007 followed by the Great Recession in 2008 caused many recruitment programs to be scaled back or canceled.

 Fortunately, visa processing times have improved dramatically over the past decade.
 International nurses can take the NCLEX RN exam at test centers throughout the world before they relocate to the U.S. This speeds up the immigration process as government policies continue to move toward using visas to intentionally bring in highly skilled professionals who will live in the U.S. permanently.